 Add resume sections like certifications or additional activities to show you’re molto vivace.

-Got questions on how to write good resumes for music jobs?
-Not sure how to put musician on a resume?
+Do you have questions on how to write good resumes for music jobs?
+Not sure how to showcase your experience on your music resume?
 Leave a comment.
-We’ll be happy to reply!
+I’ll be happy to reply!

 About ResumeLab’s Editorial Process